 The theme parks are one of the most expensive activities you will pay for on the Gold Coast.…..did you know, you can earn points through programs like Swagbucks and Flybuys and redeem those points for theme park tickets.
 Which means that you basically get free tickets!
 This year we are saving up our points for exactly that reason.

 6. Eating can be pretty expensive on the Gold Coast, and the food at the theme parks…..well let’s just say an ice cream will cost you around $7.
 Mostly I will book us an apartment that has a proper kitchen so that I can prepare our meals, because that saves us a lot of money.
 We pack our lunches for the theme parks each time we go, and we just plan to have one or two special nights that we eat out.
 When I’m wanting to eat at a restaurant, I will look for a voucher on one of the deals websites such as Groupon or Living Social and use those.

 is probably one of the biggest costs of the entire holiday.
 Last year I joined Club Jetstar for $39 hoping that it would pay off, and it did.
 During one of their member sales I managed to purchase flights from Sydney to the Gold Coast return for $7 per person (not including luggage costs).
 That was awesome!

-If you don’t want to join a club like that though, you can still pick up some pretty cheap flights when the airlines have sales.
+If you don’t want to join a club like that though, you can still pick up some pretty cheap flights when the airlines have sales, or from websites where you can see all the prices available for that trip with all the available airlines.
 Sign up for their newsletters so you’ll be notified of any upcoming deals.
 You can usually pick up flights from $39 depending on where you are travelling from.